 Taking part involves trying the Re-Link Trainer and giving feedback about it to the therapists.Leg strength and walking ability will also be assessed, during rehabilitation, and 4, 8, and 12 weeks after stroke.

 The study will take place at Auckland Hospital while people are in rehabilitation.Follow-up assessments will take place at the Newmarket Campus of the University of Auckland.
 Transport will be provided if needed.

 The aim of this pilot study is to see whether people with stroke can improve their thinking skills with a computerised cognitive rehabilitation program.

 This study is for adults whose cognition is impaired after stroke.Taking part starts within a week of the stroke.People can take part if they have access to the internet with a computer or tablet at home.

 People who take part will be randomly assigned to either computerised cognitive rehabilitation or usual care.People in the computerised rehabilitation group will be given access to Rehacom (www.rehacom.com).This programme is designed to train and improve attention, memory, visuo-spatial processing, and executive functions.
 The programme involves 30 minutes of training, 5 times per week for 6 weeks.People in the usual care group will receive standard rehabilitation therapy for their cognition.

 This study is based at North Shore Hospital.

 The aim of this study is to see whether we can reduce fatigue and improve quality of life after stroke.

-This study is for people aged at least 18 who experienced a stroke between 3 and 18 months ago and experience ongoing problems with fatigue.
-People can take part if they have had one stroke of any kind, they live in the Auckland or Waikato regions, and they can hold a conversation in English.
+This study is for people aged at least 18 who experienced a stroke within the past 3 - 24 months and experience ongoing problems with fatigue.
+People can take part if they have had any kind of stroke/s in the past, they live in the Auckland or Waikato regions, and they can hold a conversation in English.